tolomea/django-data-browser/README.rst

 The helpers will automatically deal with the ``admin_order_field`` and ``boolean`` properties and ``readonly_fields``, reducing the boiler plate involved in using annotations in the admin.

 Additionally the annotation will only be applied to the list view when it's mentioned in ``list_display`` this allows you to use annotations extensively on your detail views without hurting the performance of your list views.

+And finally even if not mentioned in fields, fieldsets or list_display, the annotation will still be visible in the data browser unless it is explicitly mentioned in ddb_hide_fields.

 Performance